Philosophy 136: Philosophy of Mind

 Academic Integrity

+Violations of academic integrity will not be tolerated in this course; violators will receive an F on at least the relevant assignment and possibly the course, and will be subjected to UCSD's disciplinary procedures (which could result in penalties including permanent explusion from the university).
 You are responsible for knowing and adhering to the UCSD Policy on Integrity in all respects.
 In particular, you may not cause or allow your work for this course to resemble that of any other person, and all use of the ideas or words of anyone other than a paper's author must be acknowledged properly.
 I don't care a huge amount about specific citation formats; I do care a huge amount that sources are acknowledged.
 As far as collaboration goes, it's fine (it's encouraged) to talk about the philosophical issues with other students or anyone else you like; but when it is time to write up an essay you should do so entirely by yourself.
 If you have any questions about the Policy on Integrity or how to follow it (e.g., if you are unsure how to cite ideas from other sources) please ask me!
-I am very happy to help prevent real or apparent violations of academic integrity before they occur, and very unhappy to discover them after they have occured.
-As you may have noticed, I feel very strongly about this issue.
+I am very happy to help prevent real or apparent violations of academic integrity before they occur, and very unhappy to discover that they have occured.
+(As you may have noticed, I feel very strongly about this issue.)

 Tentative Syllabus